-After His resurrection, Jesus had a real body and He told the disciples “Behold my hands and my feet, that it is I myself: handle me, and see; for a spirit hath not flesh and bones, as ye see me have” (Luke 24:39).
+After His resurrection, Jesus had a real body for He said to the disciples, “Behold my hands and my feet, that it is I myself: handle me, and see; for a spirit hath not flesh and bones, as ye see me have” (Luke 24:39).
 Jesus first offered sensory evidence of three kinds in order to convince the disciples that He was a real, material being even after His resurrection.
-Sight, hearing, and the sense of touch were combined to provide assurance that He was a real being and not an apparition or a figment of an overwrought imagination.
+These were: sight, hearing, and the sense of touch.
+These evidences were given to provide an assurance that He was a real being and not an apparition or a figment of an overworked imagination.

-Jesus offered them fourth evidence that He is still a real being (v.
-39).
+Jesus offered them fourth proof that He is still a real being.
 He asked for food.
 And they gave Him broiled fish and honey.
 And to convince the disciples that He was still a material being, He ate in front of them.
-The disciples at first thought He was a spirit when He appeared suddenly to them, but after they felt Him and watched Him eat (Luke 24:40-43), they knew that He was real.
+The disciples at first thought He was a spirit when He appeared suddenly to them, but after they felt Him and watched Him eat (Luke 24:40-43), they were convinced beyond doubt that He was real.

 In His service,